EnglishB. MalaysiaDeutsch日本語简体中文한국어

 TVET Colleges

 The enhancement of the education standard remains a priority for Malaysia.
-This includes improving technical and vocational education and training (TVET), strengthening lifelong learning (LLL) and increasing the efficiency of the labour market to meet industry demands, especially since the 4IR brings diverse new technologies that impact education and training.
+This includes improving technical and vocational education and training (TVET), strengthening lifelong learning (LLL), and increasing the efficiency of the labour market to meet industry demands, particularly crucial in light of the Fourth Industrial Revolution (4IR) that significantly impacted education and training.

-Confronting this reality, the Twelfth Malaysia Plan (12MP) focuses on realigning the labour market for inclusive and sustainable growth, increasing job opportunities for Malaysians as well as developing future-ready talent.
+Recognising this situation, the Twelfth Malaysia Plan (12MP) prioritises the recalibration of the labour market to foster inclusive and sustainable growth and nurture future-ready talent.

 High Priority on Education